masak/strangelyconsistent-blog-posts/july-2-2012-implementing-hanoi.markdown

 ## Command-line client

 As soon as I [implemented the client](https://github.com/masak/crypt/commit/72ef665c3faec428968eaa7a4db66c43ea3f4802) that you see above, I got feedback from people.
+There's a lesson in there somewhere.
 I got many good bug reports and could put in things that I'd forgotten.

 * [Removing a non-existent disk](https://github.com/masak/crypt/commit/45fb27113b9d47d1a65ce446ea9b517e25328f6c) gave the wrong exception back.
 Coke++ discovered this, and I fixed it.
 * [The client didn't tell you when you won](https://github.com/masak/crypt/commit/ed7110e4517169d40acd99933f78e9c6ae4871da) or un-won.
 It does now.
 Coke++.